-How Do I Change a Consent Order?
+Can I Change a Consent Order?

 This is a common question asked by many people.
 But before we answer the question, let’s give some context.

-How do Consent Orders work?
+How does a Consent Order work?

 When two individuals separate, they typically want to come to an agreement on how their financial assets will be divided and how their children will be cared for.